 Our opinion is not modified in respect of these matters.

 Report on Other Legal and Regulatory Requirements

 c.
-The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account;
+The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis report are in agreement with the books of account;

 g.
-With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls we give ourseparate Report in "Annexure 2".
+With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controls wegive our separate report in "Annexure 2";

 i.
 With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-(i) The Company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements Refer Note No. 30 on ContingentLiabilities and Note No. 32 to 36 Note No. 40 and Note No. 43 on litigations to thestandalone financial statements;
+(i) The Company has disclosed the impact of pending litigations on its financialposition in its Standalone Ind AS Financial Statements Refer Note 45 on ContingentLiabilities and Note 46A to 49 52 and 54 on litigations to the Standalone Ind ASFinancial Statements;

-(ii) The Company did not have any long term contracts including derivative contractsfor which there could be any material foreseeable losses;
+(ii) The Company did not have any long-term contracts including derivative contracts.Hence the question of any material foreseeable losses does not arise;

 (iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.